camronh/Lottery-Tutorial/PART2.md

 #### 3. Test

-We'll be deriving our `sponsorWallet` using functions from the [`@api3/airnode-admin` package/CLI tool](https://docs.api3.org/airnode/v0.7/reference/packages/admin-cli.html).
+We'll be deriving our `sponsorWallet` used for funding Airnode transactions using functions from the [`@api3/airnode-admin` package/CLI tool](https://docs.api3.org/airnode/v0.7/reference/packages/admin-cli.html).
 We can import it into our `tests/Lottery.js` file:

 ```js
 const airnodeAdmin = require("@api3/airnode-admin");
 ```

-We'll hardcode the [ANU QRNG Xpub and Airnode Address](https://docs.api3.org/qrng/reference/providers.html) to [derive our `sponsorWalletAddress`](https://docs.api3.org/airnode/v0.7/grp-developers/requesters-sponsors.html#how-to-derive-a-sponsor-wallet).
+We'll hardcode the [ANU QRNG's Xpub and Airnode Address](https://docs.api3.org/qrng/reference/providers.html) to [derive our `sponsorWalletAddress`](https://docs.api3.org/airnode/v0.7/grp-developers/requesters-sponsors.html#how-to-derive-a-sponsor-wallet).
 Add the following test inside the "Deployment" tests:

 ```js